remotelyroot/remotelyroot.github.io/_posts/2025-06-08-caught-in-the-net.md

 ---
-title: 'Caught in the Net: A Guide to Internet Scams (And How to Outsmart Them)'
+title: '🕸️ Caught in the Net: A Guide to Internet Scams (And How to Outsmart Them)'
 date: 2025-06-08T00:00:00Z
 author: 'Remotely Root'
 description: